Grilled Bacon

 Flavor add-ons

-• Brush thick-cut strips with keto BBQ sauce in the last 2 minutes.
+• Brush thick-cut strips with BBQ sauce in the last 2 minutes.
 I learned the hard way not to add it earlier because the sugars burn fast over heat.

 • My go-to weeknight move: a pork BBQ rub with smoked paprika and garlic powder.
 Adds depth without any extra carbs.